-One of which is personality development, involved in the manner in which divorced parents interact not only with the child but also with each other.
+One of these is personality development, involved in the manner in which divorced parents interact not only with the child but also with each other.

-That is the main reason why how you treat your partner matters so much.
+That is the main reason why the way you treat your partner matters so much.

 During their upbringing, it is easily noticeable that children tend to emulate behaviors and thinking processes observed in their parents.